Cicely Tyson, groundbreaking award-winning actor, dead at 96

 In an interview on the Turner Classic Movies cable channel, she recalled that she had been asked to test for a smaller role in the film and said she wanted to play the mother, Rebecca.
 She was told, “You’re too young, you’re too pretty, you’re too sexy, you’re too this, you’re too that, and I said, `I am an actress.‘”

-″‘Please wrap it up,’ it says.
+“`Please wrap it up,′ it says.
 Well, that’s exactly what you did with me: You wrapped me up in your arms after 30 years,” she told the crowd.

-She told The AP afterward she had prepared no speech — “I think it’s presumptuous” — and that “I burned up half my time wondering what I was going to say.”
-She reprised her role in a Lifetime Television movie, which was screened at the White House.
+She had prepared no speech (“I think it’s presumptuous,” she told the AP later.
+“I burned up half my time wondering what I was going to say.”)

+She reprised her winning role in the play for a Lifetime Television movie, which was screened at the White House.
+She returned to Broadway in 2015 opposite James Earl Jones for a revival of “The Gin Game.”

+Her fame transcended all media.
+Wendell Pierce took to Twitter to praise Tyson as an actor “who captured the power and grace of Black women in America” and Gabrielle Union said “we have lost a visionary, a leader, a lover an author, an icon and one of the most talented actresses the world has ever seen.”
+Neil deGrasse Tyson called her “a force of nature unto herself” and Shonda Rhimes said “her power and grace will be with us forever.”

 In the 1974 television drama “The Autobiography of Miss Jane Pittman,” based on a novel by Ernest J. Gaines, Tyson is seen aging from a young woman in slavery to a 110-year-old who campaigned for the civil rights movement of the 1960s.